Fighting Exponentially Small Gaps by Counterdiabatic Driving: Quantum Brachistochrone Counterdiabatic Driving (QBCD): exponential speedup

+While earlier ansatze required no spectral information, here we assume approximate knowledge of the spectrum at a single-parameter point.
+This resembles reverse quantum annealing, where an approximate ground state improves adiabatic performance~\cite{Ohkuwa2018Reverse,King2018Observation,Yamashiro2019Dynamics}.
+Unlike many early many-body CD approaches based on truncating nonlocal terms~\cite{delCampo2012Assisted,Saberi2014Adiabatic}, which can be as costly as full diagonalization, methods like reverse annealing~\cite{Ohkuwa2018Reverse,King2018Observation,Yamashiro2019Dynamics} or quantum Monte Carlo methods~\cite{Young2008Size,Young2010First,Boixo2014Evidence} can provide the needed approximate spectral data at moderate cost.

-The idea is to focus on the bottleneck of the driving dynamics and use approximate left- and right-localized edge states, which are responsible for the exponentially closing gap, to construct the CD term at the critical point.
-By multiplying such term with the time-dependent derivative of the schedule, it is ensured that the spectrum is not altered at the endpoints $\lambda=0$ and 1 (see App.~\ref{app:LRwavefunctions}).
-In the language of the one-particle effective model, Eqs.~\eqref{eq:H_hopping}--\eqref{eq:H_Gamma_matrix}, the QBCD Hamiltonian reads
+The key idea is to target the bottleneck by using approximate left and right localized edge states, responsible for the exponentially small gap, to construct the CD term at the critical point.
+Multiplying it by the schedule derivative preserves the spectrum at $\lambda=0,1$ (see App.\ref{app:LRwavefunctions}).
+In the one-particle effective model, Eq.\eqref{eq:H_hopping}, and Eq.\eqref{eq:H_Gamma_matrix}, the QBCD Hamiltonian is

-where $\lambda_c$ denotes the point in parameter space where the gap is minimal and equal to $\Delta_{\min}$, $\vert\psi_\mathrm{L,R})$ denote the left/right localized edges states in the $L$-dimensional linear space of the effective chain.
-Equation (\ref{eq:H_LR}), inspired by CD, shares the structure of the Hamiltonian in the quantum brachistochrone problem for the time-optimal evolution within this two-level subspace \cite{Carlini06,Bender09,Takahashi13}, motivating the term QBCD.
-Upon contracting with the $\Gamma$ operators, one obtains the full expression of the QBCD Hamiltonian.
-Notice also that $ \mathcal{H}^{\mathrm{QBCD}}$ takes the form of a $\sigma^y$ Pauli matrix in the reduced subspace of the left- and right-localized single-particle states.
+with $\lambda_c$ the minimal-gap point, $\Delta_{\min}$ the gap, and $\ket{\psi_\mathrm{L,R}}$ the edge states.
+This expression, equivalent to $\sigma^y$ in the two-level subspace, is reminiscent of the solution to the quantum brachistochrone problem~\cite{Carlini06,Bender09,Takahashi13}, motivating the term QBCD.